puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/firefox.md

 # Firefox

-Firefox is a popular open source web browser created and maintained by Mozilla. artemis supports parsing browsing history and downloads from Firefox.
-History and downloads data are stored in a SQLITE file.
+Firefox is a popular open source web browser created and maintained by Mozilla.
+Artemis supports parsing the following artifacts from Firefox.

+- History
+- Downloads
+- Cookies (You have to use the artemis [api](../../API/overview.md) in order to collect Cookie information.)

 Other parsers: